BUMETCS673/BUMETCS673OLSum21P4/team.md

 ## Name: Zixia Zhou
 Hi everyone!
 My name is Zixia Zhou and I'm from CHINA, this is my second semester in CS major.
 I live in new york city with my girlfriend:).
 Since my undergraduate degree is in finance and management, I am not professional in CS, but I will try my best to finish my part on time.
 It's a pleasure to learn with all of you in this class!
 My Github link is https://github.com/zzxBU

+## Name: Chen Zhao
+Hi Team!
+I am Chen Zhao and I live in China now, my time zone is GMT+8 and I am interesting in Machine Learning and reinforcement learning.
+I don't have experience with company project so it seems there are lots of new things should learn:) I am looking forward to make an interesting project with you!
+And my github link is: https://github.com/FreiheitalsAutonomie